dwewers/PRJ-S2-22-Journals/Journals/Journal-13.md

 ### Custom Processes (Actions)

 - **GetData**
   - Action used when request is made to get analytics details of a given lead.
 Triggers plugin for individual visits.
 Expects a `leadid` input and optionally has a `data` output.
+The data output for this entity would either be a success response with the Sitecore summary details object in a JSON string format, or an error response with an error message.
 - **GetEvents**
   - Action used when request is made to get details of an individual visit.
 Triggers plugin for individual visits.
 Expects a `visitid` input and optionally has a `data` output.
+The data output for this entity would either be a success response with the events as an array (JSON string format), or an error response with an error message.
 - **RefreshAnalytics**
   - Action used when request is made to refresh the analytics.
 Triggers plugin for analytics refresh.
 Expects a `leadid` input and optionally has a `data` output.
+As this plugin does not return actual data, the output would only ever be a response message (success/failed)

 ### Custom Control (PCF Component)

-- **SitecoreSummaryComponent**
+- **SitecoreLeadSummaryComponent**
-  - Display Name: dev_Fuseit.S4D.Dynamics.SitecoreSummaryComponent
+  - Display Name: dev_Fuseit.S4D.Dynamics.SitecoreLeadSummaryComponent
   - Does not require a set value when added to the form.
 Selecting a value will not do anything in the way of functionality.
 Selecting `lead` may cause the component to get stuck on the form as it is a required field (do not try).

 ### Environment Variables